Nonverbal communication

 Q: How will Eye contact

-there is established eye contact between two people, the greater theintimacy
+A: Thelongerthere is established eye contact between two people, the greater theintimacylevels.

 Q: What are the